-Students, staff and faculty are directed to report all crimes or violations of university safety policies that they witness to a campus security officer, a Residence Life Coordinator or the office of Student Life.
+Students, staff and faculty are directed to report all crimes or violations of university safety policies that they witness to a campus security officer, residence life staff or the office of Student Life.
 Telephones are located in resident halls, faculty/staff offices and the Campus Life Center for the convenience of students and employees.
 In emergency situations the witness or victim may notify local police directly by dialing 9-911 from a campus phone.
 Be sure to report where on campus the emergency is located.
 All such serious crimes or violations must be reported to the office of Student Life by one or more of the above at the earliest possible time.
 Actions that might endanger the campus community will be reported in a timely manner to students and employees by the office of Student Life or the office of Campus Safety.

-The following is a list of persons and organizations that are trained to receive crime reports.
-(Area code 864).
-Dial 9 before dialing the number from a campus landline.
+The following is a list of persons and organizations that are trained to handle crime reports and/or emergency situations.
+Dial 9 before dialing a number from a campus landline.